phantanhoancuong/Android-App-Development-With-Jetpack-Compose-Course/README.md

 # Android-Basics-with-Compose
-A personal project repo for the Android Basics with Compose course by Android Developers
+A personal project repo for Google Developers Program Courses for Android App development using Kotlin and Jetpack Compose